 The Higher Rates for Stamp Duty Land Tax (SDLT) came into force on 1st April 2016.
-The higher rate is calculated as a 3% surcharge on the standard rates, and applies to all purchases of a second residential dwelling, unless an exemption applies.
+The higher rate is calculated as a 3% surcharge on the standard rates and applies to all purchases of a second residential dwelling unless an exemption applies.

-First of all, it is important to understand that the higher rate only applies to residential dwellings, and not to commercial properties or land (unless the land in question has a residential dwelling on it).
+First, it is important to understand that the higher rate only applies to residential dwellings, and not to commercial properties or land (unless the land in question has a residential dwelling on it).
 A dwelling includes holiday homes, e.g. cottages or flats, but not caravans, houseboats or mobile homes.

 A dwelling can also be anywhere in the world.
 So, if you own a residential property abroad, and then buy one here, you could find yourself liable for the higher rate.

 An exemption that will generally apply is if you are replacing your main home, which is being disposed of.
 So, if you own the house that you live in, and a flat that you rent out, and you sell your home you live in and buy a new one which you live in as your main home, then even though you will own two residential dwellings, you will only pay the basic rate of SDLT.
-However, if you own an investment flat, and rent your home under a tenancy agreement, if you then buy a house to live in, because you are not disposing of your home, you will unfortunately have to pay the higher rate.
+However, if you own an investment flat, and rent your home under a tenancy agreement, if you then buy a house to live in because you are not disposing of your home, you will, unfortunately, have to pay the higher rate.

 It is also important to note that married couples, or those in civil partnerships, are treated as a single person by HMRC for SDLT purposes.
 What does this mean?

 Imagine you and your spouse or civil partner are buying a house.
 You do not own any other property.
-Your spouse/civil partner however owns a small investment flat that is rented out.
-You therefore decide to buy the house in your sole name.
+Your spouse/civil partner, however, owns a small investment flat that is rented out.
+You, therefore, decide to buy the house in your sole name.
 HMRC will look at whether your spouse or partner would have to pay the higher rate if he/she bought the house.
-If the answer to that is yes, then unfortunately you will be charged the higher rate.
+If the answer to that is yes, then, unfortunately, you will be charged the higher rate.